tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 ```
+But it is not clear by looking at this code how significant it is to set the timeZone: "UTC" to ensure it return correct result.

-We believe we should provide month name in Intl.DisplayNames to make it more straightforward, as
+We believe this issue should be cleanly addressed by adding a type: "month" to Intl.DisplayNames, then the developer could just code it straightforward as
 ```
 let dn = new Intl.DisplayNames("en", {type: "month", style: "long"}) let monthNames = [ dn.of(1), dn.of(2), dn.of(3), dn.of(4), dn.of(5),